paramraghavan/serverless-py-alexa-skill/README.md

 - sls alexa auth

 # Note
-- The security token expires in 1 hour.
+The security token expires in 1 hour.
 Therefore, if an authentication error occurs, please re-execute the command

-cd alexa\pp-aws-python-alexa-skill
 # Create SKill and Interaction Model, creation of the skil is done hte very first time only.
+- cd alexa\pp-aws-python-alexa-skill
 - sls alexa create --name LuckyNumber --locale en-US --type custom

-# create manifests and update with skill
+# create manifests and update with skill.
+This manofest file goes into serverless.yml
 - sls alexa manifests

 # set the environment variables, once u login into developer.amazon.com, set the following details